-- (8) Funding Request Amount.
-The Application requests no more than 100% of the amount of LIHTC available within the subregion or set-aside as determined by the regional allocation formula on or before December 1, 20222021.
-(1 point) - (9) Readiness to proceed Applications that include a certification that all financing will be closed and the construction contract will be fully executed on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
-(1 points) - f(A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date. - (B) The Board cannot and will not waive the deadline and will not consider waiver under its general rule regarding waivers.
-Failure to close all financing and provide evidence of an executed construction contract by the November deadline will result in penalty under 10 TAC §11.9(g), as determined solely by the Board. - (C) Applications that remain on the waiting list after awards are made in late July that ultimately receive an award will receive an extension of the November deadline equivalent to the period of time between the late July meeting and the date that the Commitment Notice for the Application is issued. - (g) Factors Affecting Scoring and Eligibility in current and future Application Rounds.
+- (A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date. - (B) The Board cannot and will not waive the deadline and will not consider waiver under its general rule regarding waivers.
+Failure to close all financing and provide evidence of an executed construction contract by the November deadline will result in penalty under (8) Funding Request Amount.
+The Application requests no more than 100% of the amount of LIHTC available within the subregion or set aside as determined by the regional allocation formula on or before December 1, 2021.
+(1 point)

+10 TAC §11.9(g), as determined solely by the Board.

+- (C) Applications that remain on the waiting list after awards are made in late July that ultimately receive an award will receive an extension of the November deadline equivalent to the period of time between the late July meeting and the date that the Commitment Notice for the Application is issued. - (f) Factors Affecting Scoring and Eligibility in current and future Application Rounds.
 Staff may recommend to the Board and the Board may find that an Applicant or Affiliate should be ineligible to compete in the following year's competitive Application Round or that it should be assigned a penalty deduction in the following year's competitive Application Round of no more than two points for each submitted Application (Tex.
-Gov't Code §2306.6710(b)(2)) because it meets the conditions for any of the items listed in paragraphs (1) (4) of this subsection.
+Gov't Code §2306.6710(b)(2)) because it meets the conditions for any of the items listed in paragraphs (1) - (4) of this subsection.
 For those items pertaining to non-statutory deadlines, an exception to the penalty may be made if the Board or Executive Director, as applicable, makes an affirmative finding setting forth that the need for an extension of the deadline was beyond the reasonable control of the Applicant and could not have been reasonably anticipated.
 Any such matter to be presented for final determination of deduction by the Board must include notice from the Department to the affected party not less than 14 days prior to the scheduled Board meeting.
 The Executive Director may, but is not required, to issue a formal notice after disclosure if it is determined that the matter does not warrant point deductions.
-The Executive Director may make a determination that the matter does not warrant point deduction only for paragraph (1) of this subsection. (§2306.6710(b)(2)) Any deductions assessed by the Board for paragraphs (1), (2), (3), or (4) of this subsection based on a Housing Tax Credit Commitment from a preceding Application round will be attributable to the Applicant or Affiliate of an Application submitted in the Application round referenced above.
+The Executive Director may make a determination that the matter does not warrant point deduction only for paragraph (1). of this subsection. (§2306.6710(b)(2)) Any deductions assessed by the Board for paragraphs paragraph (1), (2), (3), or (4) of this subsection based on a Housing Tax Credit Commitment from a preceding Application round will be attributable to the Applicant or Affiliate of an Application submitted in the Application round referenced above.